juliankmazo/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The whole idea is to reduce our search space.
+So the naked twins stratey consist in finding two boxes with the same 2 possible digits and in the same unit (row, column, square and even diagonal if the sudoku has a diagonal solution).
+As soon as we find two boxes that meets the requirement, it will allow us to constrain the peers in that unit, deleting those two digits from the peers in the unit and reducint the search space! :D

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: So we have 3 strategies for doing constrain propagation.
+For solving the diagonal sudoku we only need to add the diagonals as a unit.
+This will constrain all the boxes in the diagonals.
+So when we apply any of the strategies, we will remove possible digits from it's peers, and those peers will include the diagonal if the box is in a diagonal.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame